 In the typical vesting schedule, an employer will institute a graduated scale of ownership that increases with an employee’s length of employment.
 The Bureau of Labor Statistics has indicated that the average number of years to elapse before an employee is fully vested in its employer’s contributions is now five years.
 It should be noted that any contributions made by employees to their 401(k) accounts are 100 percent vested once made and will never be forfeited.

 The Role of the Company in Matching the 401(k)

-Presently, many employers choose to match a portion or all of its employee’s retirement plan contributions.
+Presently, many employers choose to match a portion or all of their employee’s retirement plan contributions.
 Generally, employers are not legally obligated (through law or tax code) to offer a matching contribution program to their employee’s retirement plan accounts.
-The only exceptions are for SEP IRA and Simple IRA plans that are implement for employees of small businesses.
+The only exceptions are for SEP IRA and Simple IRA plans that are implemented for employees of small businesses.

-Most employers offer matching contributions to their employee’s 401(k) retirement plans as a significant portion of any employee benefits package.
-Also, employers are incentivized to offer such contribution plans as they stand to receive a tax benefit for such contribution to employee 401(k) accounts.
+Most employers offer matching contributions to their employee’s 401(k) retirement plans as a significant portion of an employee benefits package.
+Also, employers are incentivized to offer such contribution plans as they stand to receive a tax benefit for such contributions to employee 401(k) accounts.
 Additionally, matching contributions provide a mechanism by which the value of the retirement savings accounts can greatly increase.

 If you need help understanding 401(k) matching, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts on the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent of attorneys to its site.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.